FlyxHub/Learn-Python/Hangman Game/instructions.md

 1. If you find yourself repeating code, define a function for it.
 2. Avoid putting if statements inside of other if statements, never nest!
 3. If you get stuck, take a step back.
 Try to list in order the steps your script should follow, and go from there.
+4. Command line scripts look best in an empty terminal, clear it!